attackgoat/screen-13/CONTRIBUTING.md

 ## Licesnsing Requirements

-All contributions, ideas, issues, or other efforts you expend on this project must be providing using the existing MIT or Apache 2.0 license agreements applied to this project.
+All contributions, ideas, issues, or other efforts you expend on this project must be provided using the existing MIT or Apache 2.0 license agreements applied to this project.
 This means that anything you do for this project will be provided to the public without any strings or conditions attached.
 You must also have the right to provide any code or ideas under these licenses as you will